Trial of George Zimmerman: 911 call

 Chris Serino testified that Martin's father, Tracy Martin, indicated to him the voice heard screaming in the 911 call did not sound like his son's.
 Serino testified that he played the 911 call for Tracy Martin in the Sanford Police Department a few days after February 26, 2012.
-Serino said that after Martin listened to the call, he became "emotional."
+Serino said that after Martin listened to the call, he became "emotional".
 Serino also testified that he asked Martin whether or not the voice screaming on the 911 call sounded like his son's.
-He said Martin's response was more of a "verbal and a non-verbal," and that "He looked away and under his breath, as I interpreted it, said no." During cross examination, Bernie de la Rionda suggested to Serino that Tracy Martin may have been in denial about his son's death and that's why he uttered "no." Serino responded, "It could be perceived as denial."
+He said Martin's response was more of a "verbal and a non-verbal", and that "He looked away and under his breath, as I interpreted it, said no." During cross examination, Bernie de la Rionda suggested to Serino that Tracy Martin may have been in denial about his son's death and that's why he uttered "no." Serino responded, "It could be perceived as denial."

 Doris Singleton, who was a witness to the meeting at the police station between Serino and Tracy Martin testified, "I don't know his exact words, but Tracy Martin was telling Chris it was not his son's voice.
 He was very upset, he was very sad, he hung his head, he cried."
 Singleton also testified that she became "choked up" while watching Martin listen to the tape.

-Tracy Martin testified that during his meeting with Serino to listen to the 911 call, he never told him he didn't recognize his son's voice.
+Tracy Martin testified that during his meeting with Serino to listen to the 911 call, he never told him he did not recognize his son's voice.
 Martin testified that he was unsure and said "I can't tell."
 Martin said that after he had listened to the 911 call at least 20 times at the Sanford mayor's office, he was sure it was his son's voice.

 Sanford City Manager Norton Bonaparte, testified about inviting the family of Trayvon Martin to listen to the 911 call prior to the call being released to the public and media.
 Bonaparte said the mayor was also present for the meeting at city hall and law enforcement officials were requested not to attend.
 Bonaparte also testified he played the 911 tapes as a courtesy for the Martin family before they were released publicly.
 Bonaparte said that during the playing of the tape that none of the family members' reactions were recorded.

 Bill Lee, former Sanford police chief, testified that he recommended the tape of the 911 call be played for Martin's family individually, rather than in a group, to avoid any improper influences.
 Lee said that he had offered to be in the room when the 911 tape was played, but the city manager declined to have him or other police officials present.
 Lee stated that it was rare for the mayor and city manager to become involved in police investigations.
 The former police chief also testified "the evidence in testimony gave us an indication who was screaming on the tape."